MeexReay/rust_mc_proto/README.md

 /*

-    Example of simple server that sends motd to client like an vanilla minecraft server
+    Example of simple server that sends motd to client like a vanilla minecraft server

 */